AWS SSM Session Started to EC2 Instance

 Install detection rules in Elastic Security

-Detect SSM Session Started to EC2 Instance in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect AWS SSM Session Started to EC2 Instance in the Elastic Security detection engine by installing this rule into your Elastic Stack.

 To setup this rule, check out the installation guide for Prebuilt Security Detection Rules(opens in a new tab or window).